zoe-pith/pith-site/about.md

 Creating and consuming food is profoundly cathartic and connecting.
 Pith is a supper club, a brand of events, and most basically an attempt to integrate dining into the realms of art, music, design, and entertainment.

-## Jonah

-Jonah Reider is a cook, event curator, and entrepreneur based in New York.
-While at Columbia University, Jonah created Pith, a renowned supper club in his dorm room.
-Pith is now an eclectic undertaking to integrate dining into the realms of art, music, design, and entertainment.
-Jonah was recently featured in The New York Times 30 Under 30, a series of profiles of young people who are experimenting in new forms of work, play, community and creation.
-He is the creator and host of Nice Food For Not Much, a web series on Elite Daily.
-He is also currently chef in residence at Intro Restaurant Chicago.

 ## Menu

 The menu at Pith depends highly on seasonal availability of ingredients, and on each meal's unique social and artistic constraints.